EthanWang21/BionicReading/README.md

 Adjust the font size using the font size slider.

-Click the "Download as Word Document" button to download the filtered text as a Word document.

-Additional Notes
-The application uses the FileSaver.js library to enable the download of filtered text as a Word document.

-Please note that the appearance of text may vary in different Word processors due to the interpretation of HTML and CSS styles.

-Feel free to explore and enhance the project!
 If you encounter any issues or have suggestions for improvement, please let me know.